xcollantes/chrome-extension-template/README.md

    Turn the contents of the `build` directory into a ZIP file.
 Upload the ZIP file to the Chrome Extension Marketplace.

+## Typescript

+At the current time, Chrome Extensions do not support Typescript.